 The M1008 was the base vehicle of the CUCV series.
-It was essentially a diesel-powered version of the Chevrolet K2500, but used the front axle usually reserved for the K3500 in the civilian line.
+It was essentially a diesel-powered version of Chevrolet's civilian truck line utilizing the frame and suspension of the Chevrolet K3500.
 At the rear of the truck was a standard step bumper with a pintle hook mounted in the center.

 The cargo bed itself differed little from the civilian model, but did have a lightweight folding cargo cover and removable troop seats added.